shushruthareddy123/Dean-and-David-PL-Analysis/README.md

 ## What the analysis covers

-- **Revenue, COGS, Gross Profit & Gross Margin** — daily and weekly
+- **Revenue, COGS, Gross Profit & Gross Margin**  daily and weekly
-- **Labor cost** as a % of revenue (with a healthy-range benchmark line)
+- **Labor cost** as a % of revenue (with a healthy range benchmark line)
 - **Operating Profit & Operating Margin** after allocating fixed overheads
-- **Item-level profitability** — which menu items drive the most profit vs. which have thin margins
+- **Item-level profitability** - which menu items drive the most profit vs. which have thin margins
-- **Demand patterns by day of week** — to sanity-check staffing against actual footfall
+- **Demand patterns by day of week** — to sanity check staffing against actual footfall

 ## Sample results (from the synthetic dataset)